 Different outdoor activities require different Hawaii attire, so you should check with your guide before heading out.
 For example, if you’re headed out for a Haleakala Hiking Tour, make sure you have warm layers and GOOD shoes for hiking.
 If you’re booked for a parasailing excursion, all you need is a bathing suit.
 You get the idea.

-If you’re heading to church while on vacation in Hawaii, you might notice the dress code is a bit more casual than on the mainland.
+If you’re heading to a show or religious gathering while on vacation in Hawaii, you might notice the dress code is a bit more casual than on the mainland.
 You’ll find folks in bathing suits and cover-ups (I’m being honest), sitting next to those in their Sunday best.
 It’s just how we roll in Hawaii.

 What is Aloha crisp and Aloha casual?